All KLM 777s Now Have New Business Class Seats With Doors

 Air France-KLM is investing a lot of money at the moment in its premium cabins.
 In 2022, we learned how KLM planned on introducing a new business class product on its Boeing 777s.
-This work finally started in 2023, and I wanted to share a major update, as all 777-300ERs have now been reconfigured with this product, so you’re guaranteed the new cabins on those jets.
+This work started in 2023, and I wanted to share a major update, as all 777s have now been reconfigured with these seats, so you’re guaranteed the new cabins on all those jets.

-Let’s cover all the details, though keep in mind that KLM’s new business class complements Air France having introduced a new business class product (actually, two new business class products), and planning on introducing a new first class product within the next year.
+Let’s cover all the details, though keep in mind that KLM’s new business class complements Air France having introduced a new business class product (actually, two new business class products), and planning on introducing a new first class product in the coming months.

 The Boeing 777 is the backbone of KLM’s long haul fleet, as the carrier has 31 of these planes, including 15 777-200ERs and 16 777-300ERs.
 Given the long haul routes that this airplane operates, the 777s have in recent years had a rather outdated premium product.